Bitcoin briefly breaks the $50,000 barrier as Coinbase’s direct listing looms – TechCrunch

 Coinbase has filed to go public, and intends to pursue a direct listing in short order.

-What’s driving the price of bitcoin and its sister-tokens up in the short-term?
+What’s driving up the price of bitcoin and its sister-tokens in the short-term?
 In a market melt-up its hard to point fingers with any accuracy.
-But broadly speaking if it feels that nearly every asset class is setting new all-time records, so why not bitcoin as well?
+But broadly speaking, if it feels that nearly every asset class is setting new all-time records, so why not bitcoin as well?